CleverCloud/clever-tools/README.md

 # Clever Tools

-Deploy on Clever Cloud and control you applications, addons, services from command line.
+Deploy on Clever Cloud and control you applications, add-ons, services from command line.

 ## Installation